rolandocaldas/myOwnFirewall/README.md

 /etc/myOwnFirewall/myOwnFirewall start
 ```

-### Automatic banned ip list
+### Automatically banned ip list

-The script reads a text file and banned all the ips of this file when the script starts
+The script reads a text file and bans all the ips of this file when the script starts

 ### Ban a new ip